telerik/kendo-ui-core/docs/api/javascript/ui/tooltip.md

 The text or a function which result will be shown within the Tooltip.
 By default the Tooltip will display the target element title attribute content.

+> If the content passed to the Tooltip includes scripts, they will be executed.
+If this is not desired, make sure to strip any undesired content in advance.

 #### Example - extract the content from target element content

     <div id="container">